Skip to main content

 (Image credit: Housemarque / Sony)

 What does it mean?
-In this ending, Arjun realises the corrupting nature of his desire and that the best thing he can do is to stop chasing Nitya, in so doing breaking the cycle of Carcosa.
+In this ending, Arjun comes to understand the corrupting nature of his desire and that the best thing he can do is to stop chasing Nitya, thus breaking the cycle of Carcosa in the process.
 The two revelations of the epilogue are firstly that she found love after him in Kiira, and secondly that Arjun is a literal murderer who killed his friend Sebastian to conceal his infidelity, making a mockery of the idea that he's a good partner to anybody at all.
-Nitya does not need him, and he does not deserve her.
+Ultimately, Nitya does not need him, and he does not deserve her.

 When he throws down the sun pendant, the symbol of their relationship, it's a way of effectively letting her go, realising that what he wants isn't enough – it's more important what she wants.
 Without that toxic need to possess Nitya in his soul, the Yellow has nothing to latch onto and can't transform him into the new King, preventing the transformation.